 Pre-existing issues aside there is always potential for injuries on any hike.
 Many can be a minor inconvenience but others can be more serious.
 The following are the more common ones that may impacts:

 Sometime you can tough out an injury and sometimes you can’t.
 Think through what the decision point is for calling it quits and don’t be afraid to full the pin.
-If you are injured, continuing to hike may just make it worse.
+If you are injured, continuing to hike may just make it worse and anyway the whole idea is to enjoy what you are doing after all.

 Hopefully you will go through life being fit and healthy and never have any medical issues or injuries.
 Given that it’s highly unlikely then knowing how to recognise the issues and knowing how to mange them is something we should all put some effort into.
 As someone who has a series of compounding injuries running the length of my body I’ve learnt what I need to do to minimise any impacts of these issues and how to recognise when things are going wrong on the trail.
 I don’t always get it right but that then becomes a learning experience that feeds into the next trip.